 8 Challenges and limitations

 This class of novel absorber throws up a number of challenges.
-Firstly, neither the source sound not the response of the absorber is dynamically static, so quantifying their effectiveness in terms useful to an acoustic designer is challenging.
-Also a practical absorber using the TET principle and using elastomer membranes would have to address shortcomings regarding their durability.
+Firstly, neither the source sound nor the response of the absorber is dynamically static, so quantifying their effectiveness in terms useful to an acoustic designer is challenging.
+Also a practical absorber using the TET principle and using elastomer membranes would have to address shortcomings regarding their durability and integrity stability.
 Existing elastomers are susceptible to degradation over time, whether exposed to the elements or not.
 [25] [26]

-There is also no standardised methodology measuring absorption within at such low frequencies. (there is no standardized test applicable below 125Hz) although Zha and Fuchs’s modal decay-based variation [27] of the absorptionISO354 [28] test may be a way forward, [19] as may some other recent approaches [29] However, no current test accounts for the sound level dependency of this type of absorber and any test of this type would have to be repeated over the dynamic range of projected use.
+There is also no standardised test methodology for measuring absorption within most of the frequency range of interest .
+It is speculated here that Zha and Fuchs’s modal decay-based variation [27] of the sound absorption measurement in reverberation chambers standard ISO354 [28] could be used as may some other recent approaches [29].
+However, none of those test procedures accounts for the sound level dependency of this type of absorber.
+Any test of this type would have to be repeated over the dynamic range of projected use.

 Acknowledgement